 Cancer of the large intestine or colon, a part of the digestive system, and rectal cancers are often grouped together as colorectal cancer.
-Excluding skin cancers, colorectal cancer is the third-most common cancer in men and women; nearly 147,000 cases will be diagnosed this year.
+Excluding skin cancers, colorectal cancer is the third-most common cancer in men and women.
 Survival rates for patients with colorectal cancer are improving, a result of enhanced screening methods and removal of suspicious polyps.

 Colorectal cancer services are provided through the Mass General Cancer Center at Emerson Hospital - Bethke, which combines talented cancer specialists and state-of-the-art technology in a convenient, comfortable setting.
 The center provides the latest, highest-quality treatment close to home and family.